aditibelwal007/Weather_App/README.md

 - Ready for deployment on **Netlify**, **Vercel**, or **GitHub Pages**.

 Would you like me to generate a downloadable `.md` file or auto-commit it to your GitHub repo structure?

+---

+## 🙋‍♀️ About the Author

+**Aditi Belwal**
+🎓 B.Tech in Computer Science (AI & ML)
+💻 Passionate about building intelligent and user-friendly web apps.

+📫 Connect with me:
+🔗 [Portfolio Website](
+🔗 [LinkedIn]

+---

+### 💫 If you found this project useful or inspiring, feel free to ⭐ star the repository and share it!